ant-design/ant-design/components/popover/demo/control.md

 ## en-US

-use `visible` attribute to control the display of the floating layer.
+Use `visible` prop to control the display of the card.

 ````jsx
 import { Popover, Button } from 'antd';